--Completion of and participation in any online tasks. -Attendance to tutorials when required.
+- -Completion of minimum 2 evaluated pieces of work, as stipulated by the teacher. - -Completion of regular homework assignments - -Completion of and participation in any online tasks. - -Attendance to tutorials when required.

-NOTE: All tasks and assignments must be handed in IN DUE TIME AND PROPER FORM, as stipulated in the course calendar on the Aula Virtual.
+NOTE: All tasks and assignments must be handed in IN DUE TIME AND PROPER FORM, as stipulated in the course calendar uploaded onto the Aula Virtual.
 If tasks and assignments are not handed in IN DUE TIME AND PROPER FORM, the mark for aforementioned tasks and assignments will be 'zero' (0).
 They will NOT be marked within the ordinary exam period if handed in after the deadline.

-BLOCK 4: ATTITUDE AND PARTICIPATION - 10% NOTE: Students who do not attend class on a regular basis and who do not have a formal "dispensa" authorized and communicated by the Degree automatically lose this 10%.
-EXTRAORDINARY EXAM PERIOD: June -July (1st and 2nd SEMESTERS) NOTE:
+BLOCK 4: ATTITUDE AND PARTICIPATION - 10%

+NOTE: Students who do not attend class on a regular basis and who do not have a formal "dispensa" authorized and communicated by the Degree automatically lose this 10%.

+EXTRAORDINARY EXAM PERIOD: June -July (1st and 2nd SEMESTERS)

+NOTE: